-Figure 7.21: Overall Condition of Landscapes in Cardinal/Valencia Area (residential and commercial)
+Figure 7.21: Overall Condition of Landscapes in Cardinal/Valencia Area

 Parking lots were considered "Average" landscapes if they were well maintained and free of litter and weeds.

 The vast majority of landscapes in the Cardinal/Valencia area are well maintained.